Is Valve Deckard Out Yet?

 Development seems to be progressing steadily, tracked extensively by dataminer Brad Lynch (SadlyItsBradley) and his community.
 Their analysis of SteamVR code revealed advancement from early "Proof of Concept" (POC) prototypes in 2021 to later "Engineering Validation" (EV) stages by early 2025.
 Lynch's group also uncovered leaked 3D models of the "Roy" controllers (reportedly being "tooled for mass production") and references to Valve developing a branded USB wireless dongle.

 While specific release dates remain unconfirmed by Valve, these findings suggest significant progress.
-Some reports point towards a potential late 2025 release window with a price around $1,200, possibly bundled with in-house games or demos (potentially including a Half-Life experience) and could be sold at a loss to drive ecosystem adoption—similar to Valve's strategy with the Steam Deck.
+Some reports point towards a potential late (November) 2025 release window with a price around $1,200, possibly bundled with in-house games or demos (potentially including a Half-Life experience) and could be sold at a loss to drive ecosystem adoption similar to Valve's strategy with the Steam Deck.

 However, Valve's reputation for "Valve Time" (prioritizing product quality over deadlines) means the actual release could differ from these projections.
 The company has never officially confirmed Deckard's existence, despite substantial evidence from code, patents, and reliable third-party reports tracked by analysts like Lynch.